 We are prepared to bring our comprehensive knowledge of same-sex family law issues to help you ideally address family law issues.

 If you are in an Oregon registered domestic partnership, the dissolution of your registered domestic partnership will be treated the same as a divorce of an opposite-sex couple.
 If you are in a same-sex relationship that’s dissolving, you may have some legal rights in a dissolution of domestic partnership action.
 This is a legal remedy that is available to unmarried same-sex and opposite-sex partners.
 We can provide you with quality and experienced representation in both of these areas.

 If you’re a member of a same-sex couple, we cannot grant you the same level of protection or legal rights as a married couple, but we can provide you as many layers of legal protection as possible.
 We recommend that same-sex couples who seek estate plans have the following documents:

 - Disposition of remains designation

-To schedule an initial consultation to discuss family law issues in Beaverton, Portland, Hillsboro or nearby, call one of our same-sex marriage attorneys in Washington County at 503-388-4779 or email Aaby Family Law, PC.
+To schedule an initial consultation to discuss family law issues in Beaverton, Portland, Hillsboro or nearby, call our office at 503-388-4779 or email Aaby Family Law, PC.